Table of Contents

 Another option is to do your own research (or just use this guide, I got you!) and take a customisable tour by aircon car, letting your driver know what you’d like to see!

 With so many visitors

-I visited some of the locations in this blog thanks to the Trip Guru tour, while entries have been submitted by my travel blogger friends.
+I visited some of the locations in this blog during my Bali solo travel adventure, while other entries have been submitted by my travel blogger friends.
 I hope you enjoy these hidden places in Bali and leave them as you found them!

 Bali SIM card (30 days, 6GB)

 Accommodation: Browse hotels on Booking.com // hostels on Hostelworld

 Travel insurance: True Traveller (European travellers) / Hey Mundo (other nationalities) / Safety Wing (digital nomads)